littleraskol/Sprint-And-Dash-Redux/README.txt

 This mod adds the following functions to the game:
 -Sprinting: Moving faster than usual in exchange for stamina while moving.
 By default, this uses the Space Key to toggle this behavior on or off, but it can be configured to only activate when the key is held down.
--Dashing: A temporary skill-scaling powerup that buffs your speed, attck power, and defense for a time, with an associated cooldown/vulnerability phase.
+-Dashing: A temporary skill-scaling powerup that buffs your speed, attack power, and defense for a time, with an associated cooldown/vulnerability phase.
 Think of it as a combat panic button.
 By default activated with the Q Key.
--Getting winded: Progressive stamina drain over time such that the longer you sprint for, the more stamina you will lose.
+-Getting winded: Progressive stamina drain over time such that the longer you sprint for, the more stamina you will lose every second.

 Gamepad/controller users: Although I use the word "key" throughout this document, under the hood the code can recognize controller buttons too.
 The only limitation (for now) is some logic used to detect whether you are running still expects a key.
+Since I think 99% of users probably autorun, this will likely not matter.

 2. CREDITS